 After your close up with the whale sharks, clamber onshore, order a cold San Miguel, maybe a fresh mango, and let Cebu’s simple beauty sink in.

 Shangri La Mactan is a tropical paradise situated on a sprawling 32-acre property filled with beautiful flowers, lush grass, and stunning statues.
 The 530 rooms exude a casual glamour with unique Filipino touches such as capiz shell, mother of pearl, coral, and sea shells.
 For the ultimate luxury experience, the Ocean Wing offers rooms with a dedicated pool.
 One of the highlights of the resort is its Marine Sanctuary, where guests can rent fins and explore the underwater world teeming with 160 species of aquatic life.
 The resort also boasts CHI, a secluded spa that offers traditional healing treatments, including the Mactan synergy scrub using sampaguita, the national flower of the Philippines.
 With seven restaurants serving a variety of cuisines from Chinese to Italian, and the famous zesty mangoes found throughout the property, guests will never go hungry.

 Aside from its mangoes, Cebu is famous for roasted pig, or ‘lechon baboy’.
 Be sure to sample kinilaw, the Philippines’ version of ceviche.

 Stately colonial-era churches such as the Santo Nino Basilica, Spanish homes such as Casa Gorordo, and the excellent Museo Sugbo.
-The Philippines’ biggest festival, Sinulog, is held in Cebu in February.
+The Philippines’ biggest festival, Sinulog, is held in Cebu in late January each year.

 Snorkelling and island hopping around Cebu.
 A private banca boat can be hired to ferry you the islands of your choice.